OutlierVentures/ANVIL/README.md

 ### Could-haves

-1. Run ANVIL in a Python `venv` (possibly as a Python shell CLI)
+1. Run ANVIL in a Python `venv` (possibly as a Python shell CLI).
-2. Revocation registries (under credential issuance).
-3. Verifiable claim that the Fetch transaction took place after accepting CFP.
+2. Verifiable claim that the Fetch transaction took place after accepting CFP.

 ## Issue fixes